 Central Arizona College Radiologic Technology Graduates Recognized During Special Ceremony

-By Angela Askey, Executive Director of Public Relations and Marketing
+By Angela Askey, Executive Director Public Relations and Marketing

-Central Arizona College recently recognized fifteen radiologic technology students during a pinning ceremony at its Superstition Mountain Campus.
+Central Arizona College recognized nineteen radiologic technology students during a pinning ceremony at its Superstition Mountain Campus on Sat., December 15.
 This special ceremony signifies the completion of an associate of applied science degree in radiological technology.

 Radiographers are critical members of a health care team that are called upon to render compassionate patient care, ensure safe radiation protection practices and apply technical knowledge in the operation of specialized imaging equipment used to generate diagnostic images.